simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 When it comes to choosing a computer case, there are various sizes and form factors to consider.
 Each size and form factor has its own advantages and limitations.
 Here are some key points to keep in mind:

 * **ATX**: This is the most common form factor and offers ample space for components and expansion.
 It is suitable for most builds.
 * **Micro-ATX**: This form factor is smaller than ATX but still provides a decent amount of space.
-It is a good choice for compact builds.
+It's a good choice for compact builds.
 * **Mini-ITX**: This is the smallest form factor and is ideal for small, space-constrained builds.

 When selecting a case size, consider the size of your components and the amount of space you have available.
-Additionally, think about the number of expansion slots and drive bays you will need.
+Also, think about the number of expansion slots and drive bays you will need.
 It's important to choose a case that can accommodate all your components and provide adequate airflow for cooling.

 > Tip: Before purchasing a case, check the dimensions and specifications to ensure compatibility with your components.